WHO AM I…

 Born illegitimate, I was adopted as a baby & brought up in a Liverpool Irish family by a dancer & an ex Catholic monk turned adman, who taught me to empty my mind from an early age.
 The eldest of a creative, caring, crazy wise family, I learned how to Iive, to laugh, to love & to lead.

 My early years were spent singing, building, talking, playing with mud & exploring the suburban hinterland of Liverpool.
 My performing debut was as an Alpine pig, dressed in lederhosen, at Liverpool’s Epstein Theatre.
 I was three years old.
 I was clever but easily bored, blessed to grow up at a time when kids had freedom, no internet and the time & space to get bored.
 My life was social, steady, secure, safe & sane… with sacred summers spent running wild, wandering, wishing, walking & riding in the Welsh mountains.
 I loved to watch TV & would immerse my imagination in the parallel universe inside the screen.
-Age 9, I thrived with Miss Prescott, age 10, I survived Miss Gerrard, age 11, I passed the 11 plus & went to Grammar School.
+Age 9, I thrived with Miss Prescott, age 10, I survived Miss Gerrard, age 11, I went to Grammar School…

-Grammar school tried hard to destroy me but I discovered punk, post-punk… I still have an impressive collection of coloured 7” vinyl.
+School tried hard to destroy me but I discovered punk, post-punk… I still have an impressive collection of coloured 7” vinyl.
 I also discovered solo travel & spent my sweet sixteenth, sacred summer in California.

 I did what was needed to get to university, the holy grail for a Northern Grammar School girl like me.
-I wanted to change as Thatcher, tragically, got into power just as I came of age, so I studied law at Sheffield University in the People's Republic of South Yorkshire, I still do, want to change the world...
+I wanted to change as Thatcher, tragically, got into power just as I came of age, so I studied law at Sheffield University in the People's Republic of South Yorkshire, and I still do, want to change the world...

 I was a terrible student, spending my time performing in Eddie Izzard’s Alternative Productions & anywhere but Sheffield.
 I dropped out a week before my finals, driven by a need to escape, create & find my calling.